 - FAQs about building credit with a card

 Building a respectable credit profile can help down the line if you want to take out a loan or apply for a mortgage, since those products tend to reserve the best terms for people with good or excellent credit scores.

 Just as easily, however, credit cards can drag your credit scores down if you don’t use them wisely.

 How to build credit with a credit card

 Building a solid credit history takes time and discipline, but there are a few basic steps that, if followed, can help you create an excellent credit score using credit cards.

-Pay on time and in full each month
+Step 1.
+Pay on time and in full

-Tip: Most credit cards have autopay, which can help you avoid missed payments.
+Tip: Most credit cards allow you to have autopay, which can help avoid missed payments.
 If autopay isn’t for you, set up alerts on your calendar or with your issuer to remind you of your payment due date.

 Tip: Small charges like a Netflix or Spotify subscription are great to add to your credit card.

 However, we understand you may need to charge more than a monthly subscription, so a good rule of thumb is to spend no more than you can afford to pay when your bill is due.
 And if you want to take it a step further, spend no more than you can afford to pay at the time of purchase.